pcooksey/pgmuseum/README.md

-This is our database in a box project for CST-438.
+This is a new database webserver for storing information on Monarch Butterflies for the Pacific Grove Museum.
 This project is written with Python and Django.

 <ol>
 <li>Before running the server make sure that you create your database file and setup an admin account using <code>python manage.py syncdb</code>